Release Notes

 *) |

-*) See the history-of-changes.pdf file for a history of changes of previous DirX Audit releases.
+*) See the History of Changes for a history of changes of previous DirX Audit releases.

 Supported Platforms